-- -c Suppress the loading phase of the compilation, and force an object file to be produced even if only one program is compiled. - -p Arrange for the compiler to produce code which counts the number of times each routine is called; also, if loading takes place, replace the standard startup routine by one which automatically calls monitor(3) at the start and arranges to write out a mon.out file at normal termination of execution of the object program.
-An execution profile can then be generated by use of prof(1). - -f In systems without hardware floating-point, use a version of the C compiler which handles floating-point constants and loads the object program with the floating-point interpreter.
-Do not use if the hardware is present. - -O Invoke an object-code optimizer. - -S Compile the named C programs, and leave the assembler-language output on corresponding files suffixed '.s'. - -P Run only the macro preprocessor and place the result for each '.c' file in a corresponding '.i' file and has no '#' lines in it. - -E Run only the macro preprocessor and send the result to the standard output.
-The output is intended for compiler debugging; it is unacceptable as input to cc. - -o output
+- -c Suppress the loading phase of the compilation, and force an object file to be produced even if only one program is compiled. - -g Have the compiler produce additional symbol table information for sdb(1).
+Also pass the -lg flag to ld(1). - -w Suppress warning diagnostics. - -p Arrange for the compiler to produce code which counts the number of times each routine is called; also, if loading takes place, replace the standard startup routine by one which automatically calls monitor(3) at the start and arranges to write out a mon.out file at normal termination of execution of the object program.
+An execution profile can then be generated by use of prof(1). - -O Invoke an object-code improver. - -R Passed on to as, making initialized variables shared and read-only. - -S Compile the named C programs, and leave the assembler-language output on corresponding files suffixed '.s'. - -E Run only the macro preprocessor on the named C programs, and send the result to the standard output. - -C prevent the macro preprocessor from eliding comments.